Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-We perform a grid refinement study of the finite element model used to approximate the displacements of the eye.
-Since, the largest deformations occur along the ocular surface $\Gamma_{out}$ we compare the magnitude of the displacement vector (2-norm) evaluated on $\Gamma_{out}$.
-We consider a $100$~$\mu$m thick, average-shaped contact lens (Supplementary material, Section~\ref{sec:supp_lens}, Column 2 of Table~\ref{tab:lens_geometry}) inserted on an average-shaped eye (Supplementary material, Section~\ref{sec:supp_eye}, Column 2 of Table~\ref{tab:OcularParameter}) with material parameters $E_{eye} = 0.2 $ MPa, $E_{lens} = 0.1$ MPa, $\sigma_{eye} =\sigma_{lens} = 0.49$.
-The number of vertices in the mesh increase from 344 to 7697 vertices.
-Figure~\ref{fig:grid_refinement}\textbf{A} shows the results.
-As the number of vertices increases, the solutions become closer to each other.
-Given that the approximate solutions on the three finer grids differ by at most $0.001$~$\mu$m, we use the mesh grid with 2806 vertices for the remainder of the paper, see Figure~\ref{fig:grid_refinement}\textbf{B}.
+We performed a grid refinement study of the finite element model used to approximate the displacements of the eye.
+We considered a $100$~$\mu$m thick, average-shaped contact lens (Appendix, Section~\ref{sec:supp_lens}, Column 2 of Table~\ref{tab:lens_geometry}) inserted on an average-shaped eye (Appendix, Section~\ref{sec:supp_eye}, Column 2 of Table~\ref{tab:OcularParameter}) with the following material parameters: $E_{eye} = 0.2 $ MPa, $E_{lens} = 0.1$ MPa, and $\sigma_{eye} =\sigma_{lens} = 0.49$.
+The number of vertices in the mesh ranged from 344 to 7697 vertices.
+Figure~\ref{fig:grid_refinement}\textbf{A} shows the error of the grid refinement study as a function of the mesh size, measured as the maximum edge length of the mesh triangles.
+The error was computed as the maximum absolute difference between the norm of the displacement $||\vector{u}||$ on $\Gamma_{out}$ of a mesh and of the finest mesh considered (7697 vertices).
+As the number of vertices increased, the solutions became closer to each other.
+Given that the approximate solution on the grid with 2806 vertices differed by approximately $0.001$~$\mu$m to the solution with the finest grid considered (see red diamond in Figure~\ref{fig:grid_refinement}\textbf{A}), we used a mesh grid with 2806 vertices for the remainder of the paper, see Figure~\ref{fig:grid_refinement}\textbf{B}.
+For a plot of the magnitude of the displacement on $\Gamma_{out}$ for the different meshes considered, see Figure~\ref{fig:grid_refinement2} in the Appendix, Section~\ref{sec:more_grid_ref}.